RedAngel121/NytePack/README.md

 - You can Claim Land by purchasing the amount you want, Claims will be deleted after 90 days of inactivity.
 - Enemies grow stronger with distance from spawn, do not stray far without preparing yourself for that.
 - Different dimensions empower enemies greatly, steel yourself for the fights of your life.
-- more info to come when i need to share it
+- More info to come when I need to share it

 # Important Mods List:
 - Agricraft